Node-DC/Node-DC-EIS/README.md

 - Some issue while running on CentOS.
 - Following issues are observed while installing python and related dependencies
-	  - Tool "pip" is not install by default with python
+	  - Tool "pip" is not installed by default with Python
 	  - Proxy errors while using pip and npm
-	  - NPM is not build if use your own build of nodejs
+	  - NPM is not build if use your own build of Node.js

 - If you try to populate with very high number of DB records, you may encounter following issues,
 	  - On the Server side, server may run out of memory causing core-dump